Rimrocks

 The Rimrocks (also known as the "Rims") are geological rimrock sandstone formations that outcrop in sections of Billings, Montana.

 Eighty million years ago the Billings metro area was the shore of the Western Interior Seaway, a sea that went from the present-day Gulf of Mexico to the Arctic North.
 Sediment and sand from the sea were deposited around the shoreline.
 Over time the sea rose and fell leaving behind a deep layer of sand.
 Over millions of years this sand was compressed into the sandstone the rims are made of.
 It is known as Eagle Sandstone.

 Around a million years ago a much larger river than the current-day Yellowstone River began cutting a canyon into the valley floor of Eagle Sandstone, creating what today is known as the Rimrocks.

 The river still continues to cut into the valley floor.
 This can be witnessed at the base of the Sacrifice Cliff and the Northern Edge of Briarwood Mountain in the South Hills.

+The Rimrock's first Caucasian inhabitants were French traders that temporarily resided in the crevasses of the sandstone during the harsh winter of 1832.
+Veterans of the Napoleonic Wars, William Beshoar and Alexander Coumou were accompanied by Swedish and German businessmen Collin Holmberg and Andrew Strub.
+In the early 1940s a journal along with remnants of the group were discovered partially buried within the crevasses by geologists Kai Glidden and Kylar Bennett.